consenlabs/tokenlon-contracts/doc/SmartOrderStrategy.md

 # SmartOrderStrategy

 SmartOrderStrategy is a strategy executor of a generic swap.
-It should be called by GenericSwap contract and preform any swaps according to provided payload.
-This contract should not has any balance or token approval since it could perform any arbitary calls.
-Also the `executeStrategy` function is only allowed to be called by GenericSwap contract.
+It is designed to be called by the `GenericSwap contract` and performs swaps according to the provided payload.
+This contract should not hold any significant token balance or require token approvals, as it can execute arbitrary calls.
+Additionally, the `executeStrategy` function is restricted to being called only by the GenericSwap contract.

+## Gas Saving Technical

+SmartOrderStrategy retains 1 wei of the maker token at the end of each swap transaction.
+This practice avoids repeatedly clearing the token balance to zero, as the EVM charges different gas fees for various storage states.
+By preventing frequent resets to zero, this approach effectively reduces gas consumption.